eladnoor/equilibrator/README.md

 * Edit sqlload.sh to use the correct username and database name.
 * Run ./sqlload.sh to load the database up.
 * Run `python manage.py rebuild_index` to build the xapian index for search.
+* Edit the Apache configuration, after apache/default.conf.
+* Restart Apache, which should give you access to eQuilibrator on port 80.